 Method 1: best estimate

-The best estimate of technical provisions on the basis of the consolidated data referred to in Article 230(1)(a) of Directive 2009/138/EC shall be equal to the sum of the following:
+1. The consolidated best estimate of technical provisions on the basis of the consolidated data shall be equal to the sum of the following:

-the best estimate of the participating insurance or reinsurance undertaking calculated in accordance with Articles 75 to 86 of Directive 2009/138/EC;
+(a) the best estimate of the participating insurance or reinsurance undertaking calculated in accordance with Articles 75 to 86 of Directive 2009/138/EC;

-for each related insurance and reinsurance undertaking and related third-country insurance and reinsurance undertaking the proportional share as referred to in Article 221(1)(a) of Directive 2009/138/EC of the best estimate of that undertaking, calculated in accordance with Articles 75 to 86 of Directive 2009/138/EC.
+(b) the proportional share referred to in Article 221(1)(a) of Directive 2009/138/EC of the best estimate, calculated in accordance with Articles 75 to 86 of Directive 2009/138/EC, of related insurance or reinsurance undertakings and third-country insurance or reinsurance undertakings referred to in Article 323bis (1)(a) and (1)(c);

-For the purposes of paragraph 1 the best estimates of the participating insurance and reinsurance undertaking and of each related insurance and reinsurance undertaking and third-country insurance and reinsurance undertakings shall be adjusted for intra-group transactions.
+2. For the purposes of paragraph 1 the best estimates of the participating insurance and reinsurance undertaking and of each related insurance and reinsurance undertaking and third-country insurance and reinsurance undertakings shall be net of any for intra-group transactions.
 In relation to intra-group reinsurance contracts, the following adjustments shall be made:

-the best estimate of the undertaking that accepts risks shall not include the cash-flows arising from the obligations of the intra-group reinsurance contracts;
+(a) the best estimate of the undertaking that accepts risks shall not include the cash-flows arising from the obligations of the intra-group reinsurance contracts;

-the undertaking that cedes the risk shall not recognise the amounts recoverable from the intra-group reinsurance contracts.
+(b) the undertaking that cedes the risk shall not recognise the amounts recoverable from the intra-group reinsurance contracts.

-For the purpose of the calculation of the best estimate of technical provisions on the basis of consolidated data at the level of the group, the participating insurance and reinsurance undertaking may restrict the directory of data and the data policy referred to in Article TP3 to the data used in the calculation of the adjustments of the best estimate referred to in paragraph 3.
+3. For the purposes of paragraph 1, the participating insurance and reinsurance undertaking may restrict the documentation and the directory of data referred to in Article TP25 to the data used in the calculation of the adjustments of the best estimate referred to in paragraph 2.

 Article 326bis GTP